nicholaswmin/automap/README.md

 ### Concurrency Control

-This package does not implement any sort of concurrency control outside of attempting to maximise the atomicity of it's operations.
+This package does not implement any sort of [concurrency control][cc] outside of attempting to maximise the atomicity of it's operations.

 There's a ton of methods for implementing a concurrency-control algorithm on top of Redis - some are dead-simple mutex locks that don't support